 ✔ Daily morning cabin cleanings will include use of EPA-approved disinfectant spray or wipes of all commonly-touched surfaces (bathrooms, door knobs, bunk rails).
 Another surface disinfection will happen before dismissal from afternoon rest period.

 ✔ All indoor events are moved outdoors and coordinated to have smaller groups as well as appropriate social distancing between groups.
-Meal periods are divided into two groups per meal period to maintain spacing, and all camp meals are served individually instead of family-style.
+Meal periods will maintain spacing, and all camp meals are served individually instead of family-style.

 ✔ A final temperature check will be conducted during Saturday breakfast.